-The applicant proposes to rezone 1.947 acres from R-4 Residential zoning district to Neighborhood Model District (NMD) to allow up to 46 single-family attached, detached, and multifamily units.
-Non-residential uses up to 5,000 square feet (or 10,000 square feet if consisting of office uses) are also proposed for the site.
-The development proposes two (2) Blocks: Block 1 will contain a mixture of non-residential uses only and is located at the rear of the site.
+The applicant proposes to rezone 1.947 acres from R-4 Residential zoning district to Neighborhood Model District (NMD) to allow up to 28 single-family attached, detached, and multifamily units.
+Non-residential uses up to 6,000 square feet are also proposed for the site.
+The development proposes two (2) Blocks: Block 1 will contain a mixture of non-residential and residential uses and fronts along Rio Road; Block 2 will contain residential uses only and is located at the rear of the site.
 Additional descriptions of the Blocks are provided below.